Jones Beach State Park: Ocean and bay beachfronts

+The beach consists of 6.5 mile of ocean beach frontage and 1/2 mile of bay frontage.

 Buildings and entertainment facilities

-The primary buildings on the Jones Beach site are the two enormous bathhouses (west and east) and the park's large water tower, all built to Moses' specifications.
+The primary buildings on the Jones Beach site are the two bathhouses (west and east) and the park's large water tower, all built to Moses' specifications.
 The 188 ft water tower, built in 1930 to resemble the bell tower of St Mark's Basilica in Venice, underwent a $6.1 million restoration in 2010.
 Robert Moses' plan originally included two swimming pools available for public use at Jones Beach: The West Bath House pool and the East Bath House pool.
 While the West Bath House pool has remained open, budget constraints forced the closure of the East Bath House pool in 2009.
 As part of a $65 million refurbishment of the park announced in 2014, the West Bath House will receive $7 million in improvements; state officials have announced their desire to eventually rehabilitate the East Bath House as well.

 Large mosaics on the Central Mall Walkway near the water tower were restored in 2015; the $177,000 mosaic restoration was part of a larger $65 million refurbishment of the park announced in 2014.

 The park also includes the Jones Beach Boardwalk Bandshell, located near Parking Field 4, which offers live performances and free music.